Skip to main content

 Our cloud computing environments are Infrastructure-as-a-Service clouds, meaning that users are given access to computing resources that allow you to launch and configure virtual machines (VMs) at any time.
 Cloud computing resources:

-• Do require more technical skill to setup and maintain.
+• require technical skill to set up and maintain

 Cloud computing storage